 Now you have created a completely customized YouTube channel.
 One good example of a customized youtube channel is our own.

 Now it’s finally time to upload your first video in your YouTube channel.
 Similar to Google, YouTube search also works based on an algorithm, hence you have to optimize each and every video you upload to ensure that they get more visibility.
+With a YouTube dashboard, you can keep track of your channel performance.

 To upload a video, click on the camcorder sign on the top right section of your YouTube channel and select a video from your local disk to upload.